gdg-x/aura/README.md

 Standard Web App for Tech Communties. <br>
 [Demo](https://myaurapp.web.app/) <br>
-Version: 3.1.1
+Version: 3.1.2

-### Show some :heart: and star the repo to support the project
+### Show some :heart: and :star: the repo to support the project
 ### If you are using Aura, Kindly [fill this form](https://forms.gle/SNpajdAnqbSac2AV9) for Aura Web App Directory

 ## Overview